• Skip to primary navigation

 Initially, they may not have recruited new workers and invested in capital goods.
 Instead, they rely on existing production facilities and workers.
 Moreover, they maximize production to near full capacity, for example, by increasing overtime hours.

-For households, this situation improves their job and income prospects.
+This situation improves households’ job and income prospects.
 For example, layoffs decreased because businesses needed their services to increase production.
-Instead, they earn additional income by increasing working hours.
-As a result, households increase their demand for goods and services because they are more optimistic about their future.
+Instead, workers earned additional income by increasing their working hours.
+As a result, households increased their demand for goods and services because they were more optimistic about their future.

 Long story short, increased investment encourages further economic growth by lowering the unemployment rate and improving household income.
 That allows the economy to sustain expansion.